sabrinatkk/lesson-github-pages/lesson/lesson.md

 edit we make and this grants us the power of reverting a specific change if we mess up.
 There are two steps to committing a change:

-1. Adding the change to the stage.
+1. Adding the change to the staging area.
 	- This allows us to pick and choose which changes we want to commit first, in case there are multiple changes in the repository.
 	- In our case, we only have one change, so this step seems a bit